micfun123/Simplex_bot/README.md

 want to join the discord https://discord.gg/d2gjWqFsTP

+# How to contibute

+1. make a fork
+2. do you code
+3. make a pull / merge request
+4. if its good i will add it

 Please not I do not have much time so pull requests make take a week if its importent contact me using twitter i am @michaelrbparker.
 Thank you for your time